Edmonds College Logo

 SHS 218: Survey of Mental Illness

 Overview of nature, management, and treatment of commonly encountered psychiatric disorders.
 Major diagnoses will be examined in terms of identifying symptoms, current treatment protocols, and the use of psychiatric medications.
 This course addresses the educational content specified in WAC 246-811-030 (3 p).
-Prerequisite(s): Prerequisite: SHS 114.
+Prerequisite(s): SHS 114.

 Course Level Objectives